 Georgian civilians living around the Administrative Boundary Line frequently experience arrest, abduction and detention by Russian or South Ossetian “border guards” for alleged violation and tresspassing of the “border”.
 This page keeps track of the latest developments of such arrests.

 According to Radio Tavisupleba, Georgian citizen Malkhaz Lezhava was detained by Russian controlled forces on 25 July 2020 near the Church of the Mother of God between Mejvriskhevi and Russian controlled Ghromi.
-State Security Service stated he has been set free and was put in quarantine in the territory controlled by the central government of Georgia.
+The State Security Service of Georgia stated he has been set free and put in quarantine in the territory controlled by the central government of Georgia.

 12 July (Mgebrishvili case)

 On 12 July it got public knowledge (in Georgia) a Georgian citizen from Mejvriskhevi was arrested on 3 July by “occupying forces” near the ABL at Adzvi and put in COVID-19 quarantaine for two weeks.
 The de facto South Ossetian authorities reported on this on 10 July.
 On 19 July it was confirmed Khvicha Mghebrishvili remains in detention after clearing his 14 days quarantaine.

 On 16 July the State Security Committee of South Ossetia reported Mgebrishvili not only “violated the State border” but that “he intended to get the so-called bat cocoons for sale in Georgia”.
 According to the report came forward with this explanation himself, as reason to “violate the border”.
 The South Ossetian de facto authorities already had a convenient story ready to join this explanation, connecting it with the activities of the Lugar biolab in Tbilisi (once again):